Understanding the different types of interest rates

 Cons: In exchange for the security of knowing that your rate won't ever go up, the starting rate for fixed-rate loans is typically higher than the starting rate on variable-rate loans.

 Who they're best for: For borrowers who like to have certainty about future payments or who are planning to carry their loans over the long term.
-That's because the longer you have the loan, the higher the risk that interest rates will go up before you've finished paying it off, so you'll benefit from locking in today's lower rates.
+That's because the longer you have the loan, the higher the risk that interest rates will go up before you've finished paying it off, so you'll benefit from the predictability of locking in your rate.

 Variable-rate loans